Ceasefire Now Resolution

 H. Res.
 786, also known as the Ceasefire Now Resolution, was a proposed resolution in the United States House of Representatives.
 The resolution was introduced by Cori Bush (D-MO) in the 118th Congress in October 2023.

 The resolution calls the killing of civilians a violation of international law, cites the deaths of Israelis, Palestinians, and Americans and the potential for more deaths as reason for a ceasefire in the Gaza war, and calls for the sending of humanitarian aid to Gaza.

 Response

 Politicians

 The resolution received support from 17 Democratic representatives and no Republican support.
 President Biden initially rejected calls for a ceasefire, saying, "As long as Hamas clings to its ideology of destruction, a cease-fire is not peace."
 Biden instead called for "humanitarian pauses."
 Eventually he called for temporary ceasefires in February 2024, and then an end to the war by May 2024.

 Public

 As of November 30, 2023, 65% of Americans supported a ceasefire according to a YouGov poll.
 "Ceasefire now" has become a slogan during American pro-Palestine protests.

 Local governments

-As of March 2024, over 100 American localities have passed resolutions calling for a ceasefire in the war, many of which are modeled on the Ceasefire Now resolution.
+As of March 2024, over 100 American localities had passed resolutions calling for a ceasefire in the war, many of which were modeled on the Ceasefire Now resolution.